Hornet moth: Pupa

 The pupa of S. apiformis are lined with rings of hard spines called adminicula that allow the pupa to maneuver through the bored tunnel in the tree.
 Males and females of the species have differing numbers of adminicula on the pupa and thus can be sexed prior to emergence as an adult.
 Additionally, female pupa are larger than those of males.
 Before the adult moth can emerge from the host tree, the pupa must make its way to the entrance of the tunnel.
 It does this by bending and straightening which causes the adminicula to catch on any indentations in the tree trunk and thus propels its way up the tunnel.
 It proceeds in this fashion until part of the pupa is protruding on the surface of the tree and stays in this position until the adult moth emerges.

 Adult

 Adults emerge between mid-June and July.
-Females spend the first several hours after emergence on the tree from which they emerged and typically do not fly until after they have mated.
+Females spend the first few hours after emergence on the tree from which they emerged and typically do not fly until after they have mated.
 Conversely, males fly almost immediately after emergence and begin to look for a mate.
 Within seconds of emergence and prior to flying, adults expel liquid waste that can reach up to 70% of their body volume.

 Adult hornet moths have clear wings that span 34–50 mm.
-Females and males both have yellow and black striped abdomens, but the number of stripes vary; females have two stripes whereas males have three.
+Females and males both have yellow and black striped abdomens, but the number of stripes varies; females have two stripes whereas males have three.
 Females are on average larger than males.